5 Minutes With Michael Tassis: The Man Running Brisbane’s Foodie Scene

 Tassis Takeover

 Michael Tassis is a busy man.
-With a hefty portfolio that currently boasts seven restaurants – plus four more opening before year’s end – the second-generation restaurateur is navigating one of the busiest periods of his career to date.
+With a hefty portfolio that currently boasts seven restaurants – plus four more in the works – the second-generation restaurateur is navigating one of the busiest periods of his career to date.

 We’re waiting for him to arrive for the interview at Opa, the well-loved Greek restaurant on Eagle St, when an associate of his lets me know how rare it is for Michael to have a spare thirty minutes.
 “He’s a hard one to catch,” she says.
 I feel honoured.